okta/okta.github.io/_source/_posts/2018-01-16-cryptocurrency-pwa-secured-by-okta.md

 </ion-content>
 ```

 In `src/pages/home/home.html`, add padding to the `ion-content` tag, change the `<div class="message">` to welcome the user by name, and modify the welcome message.
-This is necessary because the original message says no account is required.
+This change is necessary because the original message says no account is required.

 {% raw %}
 ```html